 About 50 miles north of Oslo, Jevnaker is a sleepy village on the southern shore of the Rands Fjord that is also home to one of the largest sculpture parks in northern Europe.
-The money from an old paper works company has been spent on building one of the largest sculptur parks in the world and is a must-see cultural destination.
+The money from an old paper works company has been spent on creating a must-see cultural destination.
 The signature building The Twist has attracted a great deal of international attention and has placed Kistefos on the New York Times prestigious list «52 Places to Go in 2020» as the only Norwegian destination.
 The sculpture park has 45 sculptures by prominent contemporary artists such as Yayoi Kusama, Olafur Eliasson and Jeppe Hein.
 The sculpture collection is permanent and many of the sculptures are site-specific - meaning that the artist has created the artwork especially for Kistefos, directly inspired by the history, cultural heritage or nature of the place.

 Built in 1853 to protect Oslo and the surrounding region, it’s best known for the sinking of the German heavy cruiser Blücher during the Second World War, which gave the King, Government and Parliament sufficient time to evacuate Oslo.
 There’s a large museum to explore, plus cafes, restaurants and a hotel.
 The fortress is situated just outside the idyllic small town Drøbak.
 Drøbak is accessible from Oslo by car, boat or helicopter.

 Experience the essence of Norway by traveling through the Norwegian fjords, mountains and valleys on Norway's most popular tours.